 Over the last few days a number of firmware updates have been posted.
 Fujifilm has new firmware for the following cameras: X-Pro1, X-E1, X-E2, and X100S.
 From Sigma, there are updates for the SD1 and SD1 Merrill.
 And finally from Pentax, the K-3 also has new firmware.
 Get download links and more information about each update.
 Learn more

-A lot of equipment passes through our Seattle and London offices, everything from high-end cameras to inexpensive accessories.
-A lot of it gets reviewed, but we can't cover everything.
 In this series of short articles, DPReview staff will be highlighting their personal standout products of the year.
+It might be a camera, a lens, an accessory or even a piece of software.
 In part 4, Richard Butler discusses the Sigma 18-35mm F1.8 DC HSM and what it means for APS-C shooters.

 Sigma has posted a statement on its website regarding incompatibilities between its lenses and the Nikon Df.
 As with the D5300, both autofocus and image stabilisation may not work correctly; however lenses without built-in focus motors are also affected when used on the Df.
 The company says it will provide free lens firmware updates to fix the issue, but this may not be possible with discontinued models.
 Click through for full details.